albill/albill.github.com/_posts/2007-04-04-quotes-to-contemplate-for-the-future.markdown

 ---
+author: admin
+date: '2007-04-04 11:52:48'
 layout: post
+slug: quotes-to-contemplate-for-the-future
+status: publish
 title: Quotes to Contemplate for the Future
-published: true
-meta:
-  ljID: "2517"
-tags:
+wordpress_id: '1653'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 On and off, I contemplate my future especially in the realm of making a living.